-- Functioning adenoma or Toxic multinodular goiter: Occasionally the thyroid gland develops a nodule which starts producing thyroid hormone on its own.
+Functioning adenoma or Toxic multinodular goiter: Occasionally the thyroid gland develops a nodule that starts producing thyroid hormone on its own.
 If there is a single nodule it is called a functioning nodule.
 If there are more than one functioning nodules it is termed as toxic multinodular goiter

-- Excess iodine consumption: In diet or in medications containing higher content of iodine
+Excess iodine consumption: In diet or in medications containing a higher content of iodine

 Patients with mild disease may not have any signs or symptoms at all.
 The symptoms are actually present as the degree of hyperthyroidism increases.

 Enlarged or swollen thyroid gland (goiter)

 Increased sweating (perspiration)